canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 These days, I needed to update some tests.
 I found two issues on them.
 Please, continue to read.
 Maybe, you're a victim of those issues, too.

+To write good unit tests, avoid **complex setup scenarios** and **hidden test values** in your tests.
+Often tests are bloated with unneeded or complex code in the arrange part and full of magic or hidden test values.
+Unit tests should be readable, even more than production code.

+## The tests

-The tests were for an ASP.NET Core API controller, `AccountController`.
+The tests I needed to update were for an ASP.NET Core API controller, `AccountController`.
 This controller created, updated and suspended user accounts.
 Also, it sent a welcome email to new users.

 These tests checked a configuration object for the sender, reply-to and contact-us email addresses.
-The welcome email contained the three.
-If one of the email addresses were null or empty, the controller threw an exception from its constructor.
+The welcome email contained those three emails.
+If the configuration files miss one of the email addresses, the controller threw an exception from its constructor.

 Let's see one of the tests.
-This test checks for the sender email. _Can you spot any issues?_
+This test checks for the sender email.

 ```csharp
 [TestMethod]